Enriques surfaces with normal K3-like coverings: K3-like coverings and elliptic fibrations

 \proof In light of Proposition \ref{radical two-section} and Proposition \ref{two-section = half-fiber}, the Enriques surface $Y$ contains neither $(-2)$-curves nor non-movable rational cuspidal curves.
-In turn, only $\I_0$ or $\II$ are possible Kodaira types, and the half-fibers are smooth.
+In turn, only $\I_0$, $\I_1$ or $\II$ are possible Kodaira types, and the half-fibers are smooth.
 According to Proposition \ref{fibers jacobian}, the Kodaira types of the fibers $Y_b$ and $J_b$ coincide, for all closed points $b\in \PP^1$.
-Looking at Lang's classification \cite{Lang 2000} of rational elliptic surfaces, we see that there is at least one and at most three singular fibers of type $\II$ on $J$.
-Furthermore, the relative $j$-invariant for $J\ra\PP^1$ is $j=0$.
-Let $E\subset Y_b$ be a half-fiber.
+Looking at Lang's classification \cite{Lang 2000} of rational elliptic surfaces, we obtain the list of possible configurations.

-We claim that also $j(E)=0$.
-Suppose this would not be the case, such that the elliptic curve $E$ is ordinary.
-Choose some prime $l\neq p$.
-Then there is an invertible sheaf $\shL_E$ on $E$ of order $l$ in $\Pic(E)$.
-Consider the exact sequence